yukicharo/SOS_analysis/README.md

 #You need to change "/Image_data/dataset"

-#You can show included datase.>h5dump -n filename.h5
+#You can show included dataset > h5dump -n filename.h5

 $ for m in `seq -w 1 31`; do for t in T0427 T0428 T0528 T0529; do ./SGLI_geo_map_linux.exe GC1SG1_2023${m}${d}_${t}.h5 -d /Image_data/dataset -r NN; done; done